-Witnesses who are not on the lists are barred from testifying unless the proponent shows good cause for the failure to disclose the witness.
+Witnesses who are not on the lists are barred from testifying unless the proponent shows an absence of prejudice to the opposing party or good cause for the failure to disclose the witness.

 III.
 Exhibit Charts

 On the same date as the deadline for the e-filing of the Joint Pre-Trial Statement, each party shall e-file an exhibit chart of the exhibits the party will definitely use at trial (including demonstratives, summaries, or other specially prepared exhibits), which includes the following: